amalgam8/amalgam8/README.md

 |  | --version, -v | print the version | |

 ## Build from source
-The follow section describes options for building the sidecar from source.
-Instructions on using a prebuilt Docker image are available [here](https://github.com/amalgam8/sidecar#usage).
+The following sections describe options for building the sidecar from source.
+Instructions on using a prebuilt Docker image are available [above](https://github.com/amalgam8/sidecar#usage).

 ### Preprequisites
 * Docker 1.8 or 1.9